-Anthem welcomes you to use our name, symbols, service mark(s) and trademark(s) along with other information, such as how a person may contact us, when you send out communications to your patients.
-In order to use the Anthem name, symbols, service mark(s) and trademark(s) within a communication, a provider must first obtain permission from Anthem as noted within your provider contract.
+Anthem welcomes you to use our name and logo along with other information, such as how a person may contact us, when you send out communications to you patients.
+In order to use the Anthem name or logo within a communication, a provider must first obtain permission from Anthem as noted within your provider contract.
 Our provider contracts stipulate that any printed materials, including but not limited to letters to plan-covered persons, brochures, advertisements, telemarketing scripts, packaging prepared or produced by a provider or any of their/its subcontractors pursuant to this Participating Provider Agreement must be submitted to the plan to assure compliance with federal, state, and Blue Cross/Blue Shield Association guidelines.
 Anthem agrees its approval will not be unreasonably withheld or delayed.
 In order to make this easier on you the provider, we have simplified the submission of the document(s) to Anthem for review.

 To submit a document for review, please send the copy to your local Provider Relations Consultant.
 Once the copy is submitted it will be the responsibility of your local Provider Relations Consultant to ensure that the internal Anthem legal review is completed in a timely manner.
-Although the Anthem legal team will be reviewing the copy, it is your responsibility to comply, and to require any of your subcontractors to comply, with all applicable federal and state laws, regulations, CMS instructions, and marketing activities under this Participating Provider Agreement, including but not limited to, the National Marketing Guide for Medicare

-Managed Care Plans, and any requirements for CMS prior approval of materials.
-We again welcome you to use our name, symbols, service marks(s) and trademark(s) when you send out communications to you patients in an effort to provide information to your patients.
+Although the Anthem legal team will be reviewing the copy, it is your responsibility to comply, and to require any of your subcontractors to comply, with all applicable federal and state laws, regulations, CMS instructions, and marketing activities under this Participating Provider Agreement, including but not limited to, the National Marketing Guide for Medicare Managed Care Plans, and any requirements for CMS prior approval of materials.
+We again welcome you to use our name and logo when you send out communications to you patients in an effort to provide information to your patients.

-2.19 PPO Provider Network Sharing
+2.18 PPO Provider Network Sharing